What Is an Associate Degree? Requirements, Costs, and More

 Which is better: Associate degree or bachelor's degree?

-The best degree will be the one that helps you achieve your goals—either personal, educational, or professional.
-While there are a number of careers you can pursue with an associate degree, you may find more opportunities with a bachelor's degree.
+As you consider how you’ll choose an associate degree program, remember that the best degree will be the one that helps you achieve your goals—either personal, educational, or professional.
+While you can pursue a number of careers with an associate degree, you may find more opportunities with a bachelor's degree.
 But if time is a major factor, then an associate degree may be the best choice for your immediate needs.
 Ultimately, it's important to review your situation—your financial resources, your schedule, your objectives—to determine which is the best degree for you.

 If you're interested in earning an academic degree to gain entry to a new career path or advance your career in a chosen field, it can help to look at job postings and see the minimum education required.
 Understanding the standards your industry expects may help determine which degree you eventually earn.